 ND Law Association

-Jim Carr, ’87 J.D., serves as president of the Notre Dame Law Association.
+Jim Carr '87 J.D. is president of the Notre Dame Law Association.

 Dear Fellow Notre Dame Lawyers,

 As graduates of Notre Dame Law School, there’s one thing on which we can all agree: Your first time seeing the Golden Dome – with the statue of the Blessed Virgin Mary watching over campus and welcoming all visitors – is an awe-inspiring moment.
 I venture to guess that you can remember the very first occasion you saw the Golden Dome.
 For me, it was a beautiful June day in 1984, when I made the left-hand turn from Angela Boulevard onto Notre Dame Avenue.
 It was at that moment my life changed forever.
 I was visiting Notre Dame Law School, trying to decide which law school to attend.
 It was that vision and the feeling it inspired that made me confident Notre Dame Law School would be my home for the next three years.